St. Thomas Syro-Malabar Church, Palayur: Historical accounts on Palayur Church

 In 1504, Mar Yaballaha, Mar Denha, Mar Yaqob Abuna and Mar Thoma, the four East Syriac bishops consecrated for India by the Catholicos-Patriarch Mar Eliyah V, mentions the Christian community of Palur in a letter addressed to the Catholicos-Patriarch.

 The countries of India are very numerous and powerful and their distance is about six months journey.
 Each country has a special name by which it is known, and our country in which the Christians are found is called Malabar.
-It has about twenty towns, out of which three are renowned and powerful Karangol [Kodungallur|Kodungallūr], Pallur, and Kullam [Kollam], with others that are near them.
+It has about twenty towns, out of which three are renowned and powerful Karangol [Kodungallūr], Pallur, and Kullam [Kollam], with others that are near them.